spikelynch/lightshow/README.md

 ## How to run it

-./lightshow.py -i INPUT -l LIGHTS -m MODE -d DECAY -a
+./lightshow.py -i INPUT -l LIGHTS -m MODE -d DECAY -s SCALE -a

 INPUT is the index number of the input channel.
 I use a USB audio adaptor on my Pi which shows up as index # 2, but it may not be the